PacificVis/pvis2024/index.md

 # PacificVis 2024

-The ...
-Pacific Visualization ... will be held from ..., 2024, through ...
+The 17th Pacific Visualization Symposium (PacificVis 2014) will be held from April 23 through April 26, 2024 at Mita campus, Tokyo, Japan.